joshpinto6/joshpinto6/README.md

 ### Hi there, 👋
 This is a README file...
 You should **always** read the README file...
 Otherwise the README will be sad...
-And what would have to commit to fix that?
+And what would you have to commit to fix that?

 #### 🔬Tools I Use:
 - Godot